Xilinx/Vitis-AI/alveo-hbm/README.md

 ## Alveo Card and Overlays Setup

 We provide some scripts to help to automatically finish the Alveo card and overlay files setup process.
 You could refer to these to understand the required steps.
 To use the scripts, just input the command below.
 It will detect the cards type (U50, U50LV or U280) and Operating System you are using, then download and install the appropriate packages.

-Please note you should run this script in **host** environment.
+**Please note you should use this script in host environment, namely out of the Docker container.**

 ~~~
 source ./install.sh